RaccoonGG/FlaskyIPTV_Player/README.md

 - `ffmpeg` and `ffprobe` in PATH (required for recording, downloading, HEVC proxy, casting, DVR, and Multi-View)
 - `yt-dlp` in PATH (optional — used as HLS fallback and for YouTube/Twitch URL resolution in Multi-View tiles)
 - Python packages: `flask`, `aiohttp`, `requests`, `yt-dlp`
-- `cast_addon.py` in the same directory (optional — enables casting to TV/speakers)
-- `multiview_addon.py` in the same directory (optional — enables Multi-View grid player)
-- `dvr_addon.py` in the same directory (optional — enables DVR scheduled recording tab)
+- All files listed as **required** in the Files table below must be placed in the same directory as the main script

 ---